lauraerinmann/cs-tools/vagrant/README.md

 ### Access the cluster

 * Windows users, please use [putty.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into the guest OS.
-The `host` and `port` information is shown when you boot up the guest OS:
+The `host` and `port` information is shown when you boot up the guest OS.

 ```
 ==> node1: Waiting for machine to boot.
 This may take a few minutes...